lightstep/hipster-shop/README.md

 add them to the cart, and purchase them.
 Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, gRPC and OpenCensus.

-LightStep modified this application to demonstrate how to instrument for distributed tracing and monitoring using multiple tracing libraries, including OpenTelemetry, OpenTracing, and tracers from LightStep, Zipkin, and Jaeger.
+This fork of the repository demonstrate how to instrument for distributed tracing and monitoring using multiple tracing libraries, including OpenTelemetry, OpenTracing, and tracers from LightStep, Zipkin, and Jaeger.
-Use the app to learn and experiment with different tracing implementations and then run [LightStep](https://app.lightstep.com) to see your trace data in action.
+Use the app to learn and experiment with distributed system telemetry and then run [LightStep](https://app.lightstep.com) to see your telemetry data in action.

-> 💡 Need a LightStep account?
-Sign up for our [**free trial**](https://go.lightstep.com/signup-dev.html)!
+> 💡 Don't have a LightStep account?
+Sign up for [**LightStep Developer**](https://go.lightstep.com/signup-dev.html)!

 This project contains a 10-tier microservices application, where services are built using different languages and different tracing libraries.
 It works on any Kubernetes cluster (such as a local one), as well as Google
 Kubernetes Engine.
 It’s **easy to deploy with little to no configuration**.

 If you’re using this demo, please **★Star** this repository to show your interest!

-<p style="color:red">Do we need to keep this note? </p>
  👓**Note to Googlers:** Please fill out the form at [go/microservices-demo](http://go/microservices-demo) if you are using this application.